-\paragraph{C 14 -- Improving online conformance checking.} As detailed earlier, conformance checking is a process mining technique that compares an existing process model with an event log of the same process.
+Conformance checking is a process mining technique that compares an existing process model with an event log of the same process.
 It can be used to check if the reality of process execution, as recorded in the log, conforms to the model and vice versa.
 Online conformance checking takes as input the context data and performs the comparison online.
 This requires high quality data and almost complete information.
-Again, the IoT as a data source and data management technology can play a major role and might improve the conformance checking of the actual physical execution with the execution order as recorded by the BPMS based on a secondary log of sensor data.
-Similarly, the checking and monitoring of compliance rules to be obeyed during process execution might benefit from IoT data sources and data management technologies.
+Again, the IoT as a data source and data management technologies can play a major role and might improve the conformance checking of the actual physical execution with the execution order as recorded by the BPMS based on a secondary log of sensor data.
+Similarly, IoT data can be used for the checking and monitoring of compliance rules to be obeyed during process execution.